CS2401-Fall2021/lab3-bigO/README.md

 # lab3-bigO (100 pts)

-Today we're going to be doing science!
+Today we're going to be doing science!!
 ![stand back](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/i/9fbc94fa-3770-4723-9f85-ec7a61fb6cbe/d9i34zm-5284e852-53ac-4c16-b1cc-8e363e3bc4e5.png)

 Specifically, we're going to make a hypothesis about what the runtime for a program is, track how long it takes to run given various sized inputs, and verify if our hypothesis are correct.